 - It provides a no-SQL drag-n-drop interface to select and join the data and generates the Self-Service BI file like Tableau .twb file or Power BI .pbix file

 With these capabilities, you have the right tools to allow business users to do Self-Service BI.
 A step by step approach would be:

-- Business Analyst start with what analysis you want to perform
+- Business Analyst starts with analysis to be performed

-- Search for existing data models and Reports that already exist.
-If you find something relevant, then use that as a template.
+- Search for existing data models and reports that already exist.
+If something relevant is found, then use that as a template.

 - Explore and evaluate the data without extracting data or writing SQL – definition, data profile, quality

 - Choose the datasets